martin-welss/autotable/README.md

     jdbc_user: wildfly
     jdbc_password: wildfly

-To run the script you need to have Groovy installed and the JDBC-Driver of your choice at hand.
+To run the script you need to have Java and Groovy installed and the JDBC-Driver of your choice at hand.
 So here's the commandline to import table _books_ into postgres:

     groovy -cp ../lib/postgresql-9.3-1101.jdbc41.jar autotable.groovy ../stuff/books.csv